dastearns/RepData_PeerAssessment1/PA1_template.md

 #### 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+Reviewing the data set we find we are missing 13.1% of the step values from the dataset.We would like to devise strategy for imputing the missing values, since the mean and median strategies are not the best options, I choose to create a strategy tha generates the mean value for steps based on the weekday and interval.
+I felt the weekday was an important factor as people have diffrent habits based on days of the week.
+If more data was present I may have also looked at seasonality of the steps.
+For example Fall, Winter, Spring, Summer.
+The imputed value is then applied to the NA values in the dataset where matched on the weekday and interval.

 ```r
 data_clean <- data